akinomyoga/ble.sh/README.md

 $ source out/ble.sh
 ```

-If you would like to load `ble.sh` defaultly in the interactive sessions of `bash`, add the following codes to your .bashrc file:
+If you would like to load `ble.sh` defaultly in interactive sessions of `bash`, add the following codes to your .bashrc file:
 ```bash
 # bashrc